Welcome to Montana, your new dream ski destination.

 Best for fabulous downhill skiing

-Big Sky's main rival is Whitefish, in the northwestern corner of the state next to Glacier National Park, where the 111 world-class runs tumble off Big Mountain's hefty 2353ft of elevation drop.
-Some regulars mutter about a reputation for socked-in weather but on a clear day the epic views over Whitefish Lake, Glacier National Park and Flathead National Forest are simply breathtaking.
+Big Sky's main rival is Whitefish in the northwestern corner of the state next to Glacier National Park, where the 111 world-class runs tumble off Big Mountain's hefty 2353ft of elevation drop.
+Some regulars mutter about a reputation for socked-in weather, but on a clear day, the epic views over Whitefish Lake, Glacier National Park and Flathead National Forest are simply breathtaking.
+Recent exciting developments include the relatively new Snow Ghost Express, the resort's first high-speed six-seater chairlift, and the opening of the beginner area's second conveyor carpet.

-The resort's knockout advantage over the bigger terrain of Big Sky is the town of Whitefish, just 8 miles away on a free shuttle, and offering a great range of accommodations, restaurants and lively bars, alongside plenty of unpretentious Western charm.
-The resort's legendary Bierstube bar alone offers more après-ski than all of sedate Big Sky combined.
+The resort's knockout advantage over the bigger terrain of Big Sky is the town of Whitefish, located just eight miles away on a free shuttle; it offers a great range of accommodations, restaurants and lively bars, all with an unpretentious Western vibe.
+The town's legendary Bierstube bar alone offers more après-ski than all of sedate Big Sky combined.

 Whitefish is also particularly good for beginner and intermediate skiers, with first-timers scoring a screaming deal: two days of beginner area lift passes, rentals and two half-day lessons for $99.